EricSchuMa/PYOLO/README.md

-# Real - time object detection with YOLOv3 in urban street scenes
+# Real time object detection with YOLOv3 in urban street scenes

 ## Introduction

 Alongside accuracy and recall, computational cost is the most important performance criterion to be optimized in object detection because many applications demand real time detection.

 The development of predicting bounding boxes for object detection started with the sliding window approach, which, while predicting appropriate bounding boxes, is very computationally expensive.
-Later models use selective search (in RCNNs) or region proposal networks (in Faster - RCNNs) —vastly reduced computational cost.
+Later models use selective search (in RCNNs) or region proposal networks (in Faster - RCNNs) - vastly reduced computational cost.
 YOLO and its derivatives, YOLO9000 and YOLOv3, offer state of the art prediction accuracy and leading real time performance (frames per second).
 In this project we explore the performance of the YOLOv3 model for detecting objects in street scenes.

-## Motivation—Why should we detect objects (in street scenes)?
+## Motivation - Why should we detect objects (in street scenes)?

 Object detection has a variety of applications, with the most popular being: transportation (e.g. autonomous driving), consumer electronics (e.g. face detection in smartphones), surveillance (e.g. face detection in shop surveillance cameras).

 Street scenes are interesting subjects for object detection since they present multiple classes and varying conditions in lighting, landscape, surroundings, weather and season of year.

 ## Data set